Bhai Jagtap

 Bhai Jagtap (birth name Ashok Arjunrao Jagtap) is an Indian politician and member of the Indian National Congress from Mumbai Maharashtra.
-He is a two term Maharashtra Legislative Council (MLC) and a one term Maharashtra Legislative Assembly (MLA).
+He is a three term Maharashtra Legislative Council (MLC) currently servicing and a one term Maharashtra Legislative Assembly (MLA).
 He formerly served as the President of the Mumbai Regional Congress Committee.

 Political career

 Jagtap started his political career as a trade union leader.
 His Bharatiya Kamgar Karmachari Mahasangh was a success story among trade unions.
 In 2001, he joined the Indian National Congress and stood for assembly election in the 2004 election in which he won the Khetwadi constituency.